GetShopTV/changelogged/README.md

 ```

 ```
-changelogged - Changelog Manager for Git Projects
+Changelog Manager for Git Projects

-Usage: changelogged [ACTION] [--format FORMAT] [--dry-run] [TARGET_CHANGELOG]
+Usage: changelogged [--dry-run] [TARGET_CHANGELOG]
-                    [--config changelogged.yaml config file location]
+                    [--config changelogged.yaml config file location] Changelogged

 Available options:
-  -h,--help                Show this help text
+  -h,--help                Show this help text --list-misses            List missing entries, don't modify changelogs.
-  ACTION                   If present could be update-changelog or
-                           bump-versions.
-  --format FORMAT          Format for missing changelog entry warnings.
-FORMAT
-                           can be 'simple' or 'suggest'. (default: simple) --level CHANGE_LEVEL     Level of changes (to override one inferred from changelog).
-CHANGE_LEVEL can be 'app', 'major',
-                           'minor', 'fix' or 'doc'.
+  --from-version CHECK_FROM_TAG
+                           Tag or commit from which to check changelogs.
-  --from-bc                Look for missing changelog entries from the start of
+  --from-beginning         Check all changelogs from start of the project.
-                           the project.
-  --force                  Bump versions ignoring possibly outdated changelogs.
-                           Usable with bump-versions only --no-check               Do not check if changelogs have any missing entries.
   --no-colors              Print all messages in standard terminal color.
   --dry-run                Do not change files while running.
   TARGET_CHANGELOG         Path to target changelog.